sepnetflix/The-Scent-oa5/technical_design_specification.md

 8.  **View Rendering:** The included view file (`views/*.php`) generates HTML output, often including layout partials (`views/layout/header.php`, `views/layout/footer.php`).
 Data is accessed via variables set before the include or passed via `BaseController::renderView`.
 Output is escaped using `htmlspecialchars()`.
 9.  **Response:** Output (HTML, CSS, JS) is sent to the browser.
 10. **Client-Side Execution:** The browser renders HTML, applies CSS (from `/css/style.css` and Tailwind CDN), and executes JavaScript (AOS, Particles, mobile menu, AJAX for newsletter/cart updates/cart removal).
 11. **AJAX Interactions:** Client-side JS sends `fetch` requests (typically POST) back to `index.php` with appropriate `page` and `action` parameters for tasks like newsletter subscription or cart updates/removal.
-The corresponding controller action handles the request and usually responds with JSON (using `jsonResponse` helper from `BaseController`). **(Inconsistency Note):** The Add-to-Cart functionality currently has frontend JS expecting AJAX/JSON but backend PHP performing a redirect.
+The corresponding controller action handles the request and usually responds with JSON (using `jsonResponse` helper from `BaseController`).

 ---